Health Programmes Meta Evaluation 2018 - 2020

 The CMAM Surge Approach has been developed by Concern Worldwide to help health systems more effectively deliver services for children with acute malnutrition.

 The CMAM Surge Approach outlines a process and set of practical tools to help health facility and health district teams determine when seasonal caseload surges are likely to occur and to better prepare for and manage services during those periods of high demand.
+To support uptake of the CMAM Surge approach, Concern has developed global guidance documents which can be used as is or adapted to the local context.
 The core knowledge products are available for download below.

 Concern has developed additional resources that peers might find useful.
 These resources are available for download below.

 Concern has supported several learning reviews and evaluations of the CMAM Surge approach in order to inform adaptations of the approach as well as investment in scale-up.

 The purpose of the Global CMAM Surge Technical Working Group is to ensure coordination of CMAM Surge activities to maximise quality, effectiveness, and learning.
 Given the rapid scale up of the approach across increasingly diverse contexts, there is a need to ensure that technical integrity is maintained and that learning is captured and used to further strengthen and refine the approach, as well as inform the development and implementation of a more holistic Health Surge.
 The membership includes a diverse group of CMAM/Health Surge stakeholders including Ministry of Health representatives, donors, and NGOs.
 The group is chaired by Concern’s Global CMAM Surge Adviser.